Offshore medical school: History

-(1978).
-Since then, there has been a steep increase in the amount of offshore medical universities (see table below).
+(Montserrat, 1978, later moved to Sint Maarten).
+Since then, there has been a steep increase in the number of offshore medical universities (see table below).

 The increasing number of schools has both positive and negative effects.
 On one hand, low initial cost in establishment increased competition, that in turn increases the quality of service.
 On the other hand, this created a big demand in clinical rotations that even the large states have problem accommodating, let alone their home country, and draw attention from US and Canada auditors who are concerned over public loan use.

 Local impact

 Nonetheless, the local economies often benefit from the academic and economic influence from those schools.
 Instead of getting research grants and local government funds, offshore schools often depend on wealthy students from out of country.
 The spending by foreign students and faculty, as well as increased local employment is a significant factor in the local economy.
 When schools grow, they often do construction on campus, which increase demand for material and instruments.
 The local healthcare industry also receive financial and educational help from offshore schools in exchange of clinical experience of students.